 - You need a prototype.
 When you have invented a new technology, you need expensive models and testing, including samples for potential customers.
 If you don’t have the personal funds to make these happen, investors might be your only option.

 - You need specialized equipment.
 If your solution depends on high-tech chips, injection molding, or medical devices, and you can’t get financing from suppliers, giving up a portion of the company to investors is a rational approach.

 - General startup expenses are beyond your means.
 Investors are not interested in covering overhead unless they are convinced that you have already put all your “skin in the game” (not just sweat equity), and have real contributions from friends and family.

 When deciding whether and how an investor can help you, remember that finding outside investors requires a huge amount of time and work, perhaps impacting your rollout more than working with alternate approaches and slower growth.
 Perhaps you really need an advisor rather than an investor.

-Even under the best of circumstances, working with an investor requires give and take.
+Even under the best of circumstances, working with an investor requires some give and take.
 More likely, you now have a new boss – which may be counter to why you chose the entrepreneur route in the first place.
 Maybe that’s why bootstrapped startups are the norm, rather than externally funded ones.
-You alone get to make the big decisions on your big vision.
+You, alone, get to make the big decisions on your big vision.